egumasa/engagement-annotation-project/docs/0_overviews.md

 ## Step 2 Engagement span detection

 Once the clause layer has been tagged, the next step is to identify any engagement strategies in the sentences.
-To this end, we will start by identifying the spans of engagement resources.
+Step 2 and 3 are dedicated to this process.
+Although Step 2 and 3 are presented separately, you would start identifying engagement categories (Step 3) immediately without explicitly following the recommended steps (Step 2 -> 3).
+This is totally fine.
+Just make sure that you identify the span of the engagement strategy correctly, which is described in this step.
+Alternatively, you can repeat Step 2 and 3 for each items you identified in the running sentence(s).

 ![engagement-span](../figures/procedures/engagement_span.png)

-For more details see [tag spans](2_Step2_tag_spans.md).
+For more details of this step see [tag spans](2_Step2_tag_spans.md).

 ## Step 3 Engagement strategy annotation

-For each of the engagement resource spans, decide specific category of engagement strategy (e.g., `ENTERTAIN`, `ATTRIBUTE`, `CONCUR`, etc.).
+For each of the engagement resource spans, decide specific category from the list of engagement strategies (e.g., `ENTERTAIN`, `ATTRIBUTE`, `CONCUR`, etc.).

 For details, see [engagement category](3_Categories/index.md).

+Once you are done with this step, the annotation should look like the following:

 ![engagement-category](../figures/procedures/engagement_category.png)